 It generally takes around eight weeks to get a DBS check; the time it takes to process the check depends on the level of the check required, the accuracy of the details provided, and the police forces that need to be involved in the check.

-The benefits of having a DBS certificate include making students, parents and tutors feel safe and secure, and consequently attracting more students to your service.
+The benefits of having a DBS certificate include making students, parents and other tutors feel safe and secure, and consequently attracting more students to your service.

 If you are self-employed, however, you cannot apply for a DBS check.
 There are alternatives to the DBS check, which include a free ‘subject access request’ which you can apply for from your local police station.
 You can also apply for a ‘basic disclosure’, which can be applied for at Disclosure Scotland.